KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-15-why-i-stopped-using-dependency-managers.md

 But this isn’t a practical workflow for everyday development.
 You can’t expect developers to constantly package and install their application manually every time they want to run tests.
 This is where automation comes into play.
 In a previous article, I discussed how to automate your local development environment to reduce manual commands.
 I have built upon this automation and have mimiced my user experience, effortlessly.

 ### Automating with VSCode Tasks
 Below is a sample VSCode task configuration that automates the process of dependency installation and testing, while also incorporating the packaging step.
 These VSCode tasks can be integrated into a devcontainer to standardize the workflow for your entire team.
+Use a venv to install the package into or the local environment may have multiple versions of your package, making it unclear which one is used.

 For more on automating local development environments, check out my previous articles such as: *[DevContainers Mastered: Automating Manual Workflows with VSCode Tasks](https://medium.com/@krijnvanderburg/how-i-automate-my-entire-ide-vscode-akin-to-cicd-992568ee7fb5)*.